 The lovely cream colored peas with a black “eye” spot symbolize coins.
-Black eyed peas are something that I only eat once a year because they aren’t my personal favorite.
-But I have found a recipe that the rest of my family really enjoys.
+On New Year’s we mostly eat black eyed peas served warm, but I also use THIS recipe that my family really enjoys.

 Along with the peas and collards we have corn bread.

 Corn bread is a staple of the southern dinner table.
 However, on the New Year’s Day table corn bread represents gold.
 In the South, everybody’s momma puts a different pinch of this or that into their recipe.
 Mostly I use a corn bread mix from a box.
 (Hush your mouth!
 I’m a busy person.)
-But I have used this recipe as well and it’s been a hit.
+Krusteez makes a gluten free cornbread that we like.

 Last of the symbolic foods for the southern New Year’s Day menu is pork or ham.